ytakano/lunarlang/specification/lunar.md

 ### Type Variable

-The leading character of a type variable must be ` (backslash).
+The leading character of a type variable must be ` (backquote).
 ```
 $TVAR := `$ID
 $TVARKIND := `$ID | `$ID :: $KIND